Healthy Homes Assessment Petone

 Rental Property Home Assessments Petone

-The areas of rental property that are affected with Healthy Homes Standards.
-Healthy Homes Standard in Petone include each:
+Property rental areas that are affected with Healthy Homes Standard.
+Healthy Homes Standards in Petone include each:

 • Bedrooms